Is MapleStory on Mac?

 Can you play MapleStory on Mac?

-If you want to play MapleStory on your Mac, we’ll help you get around its lack of native support by giving you several workaround options that will allow you to run this game on your Apple machine.
+Not only can you play MapleStory on Mac, but there are more than one ways to do it.
+In the next lines, we’ll help you get around the lack of native support by telling you about these workaround options that will allow you to run this game on your Apple machine.
 The methods we are referring to are GeForce Now cloud gaming, Windows virtualization with Parallels, and directly installing Windows on your Mac to be able to download the game in a Windows environment.
+You can play MapleStory on Mac with each of these methods, but the one that’s going to be best for you depends on your current setup.

 Each of the mentioned methods has its advantages and disadvantages that you should consider when choosing which one to use.

-• On the other hand, creating a Windows virtual machine with Parallels lets you download the game and works on both Intel and M1/M2 Macs, and it’s also relatively easy to use, but it is a paid software and doesn’t work great on weaker and older machines.
+- On the other hand, creating a Windows virtual machine with Parallels lets you download MapleStory and works on both Intel and M1/M2 Macs, and it’s also relatively easy to use, but it is a paid software and doesn’t work great on weaker and older machines.

 How about playing MapleStory on Mac M1?